-In either case, I recommend that you open yourself up to some difference.
-Be open to the idea of having friends that are different than you are.
+In either case, I recommend that you open yourself up to some differences.
+Be open to the idea of having friends that are different from you.
 I recommend that you keep finding great people to befriend; people that will help you grow, be more successful, and happy.

 10 – Keep Conversations Going

 Being able to keep conversations going with people you meet for the first time is a key skill.
 It allows you to get to know them and find out if you have things in common.
 It allows you to be less antisocial and socialize better.

 One obstacle to making good small talk is getting distracted from the conversation by other thoughts or by the environment.
 If you can just be present with the other person or the group, you will go a long way in keeping up with the conversation.

 If you find yourself in an environment that is too distracting, it’s better to avoid looking around while you talk.
 I suggest that you keep your attention on the other person as long as you’re having that conversation.
 Focus is key when it comes to this.

 Another obstacle to making small talk is feeling like you’re not in your normal state.
 You don’t feel comfortable enough to just speak your mind.
 So you might have awkward silences or don’t feel like you can contribute to conversations.
 But when you go home, you realize that you actually have things to say about those subjects.
 You just weren’t “in your normal state” to be able to share what you think.